About Internal Funding Sources

 Terra Nova Young Innovator Award

 This award recognizes, promotes, and supports outstanding and innovative new faculty researchers at Memorial University of Newfoundland whose work impacts positively on their departments and whose research has the potential to be of significance to society at large.
+More information is available online.

 *Application forms are available for the above-listed competition in fillable PDF format.
 Please note that if the deadline date falls on a weekend, applications will be due on the first work day following the deadline.